-So here, both these seem to be necessary, and both must arise simultaneously.
-I must be an ardent aspirant, a first class disciple, and I must be entirely receptive.
-I must have entered into this inner silence which is beyond the ego, which means that my ego must have been completely destroyed already.
+Here, both these seem to be necessary and both must arise simultaneously.
+I must be an ardent aspirant, a first class disciple and I must be entirely receptive.
+I must have entered into this inner silence which means that my ego must have been completely destroyed already.
 Then, when I go and stand in front of an enlightened person, there is instantaneous non-verbal communication, otherwise there is danger.

-This danger is pointed out in one of the Upanishads, where Brahma himself was the teacher - not the Guru but the teacher.
-The gods and demons (this distinction exists only in our dictionary, in reality they were all God's children) were sitting and listening to Brahma, the Creator.
-Brahma was telling His children to strive for self-knowledge, because if they attained self-knowledge, they would go beyond hunger and thirst, pain and sorrow, and they would be the rulers of the three worlds.
+This danger is pointed out in one of the Upanishads, where Brahma himself was the teacher - not the Guru, but the teacher.
+The gods and the demons - this distinction exists only in our dictionary, in reality they were all

+God's children - were sitting and listening to Brahma, the Creator.
+Brahma was telling his children to strive for self-knowledge, because, if they attained self-knowledge, they would go beyond hunger and thirst, pain and sorrow, and they would be the rulers of the three worlds.
 The demons only heard the last part of the sentence, that they would be the rulers of the three worlds.
-So, as soon as the discourse was over, the chief demon approached Brahma first and said: "Father, please tell me, what is self-knowledge.
-Because I want to be the ruler of the three worlds."
+So, as soon as the discourse was over, the chief demon approached Brahma first and said: 'Father, please tell me, what is self-knowledge.
+Because I want to be the ruler of the three worlds.'
 And the Upanishad says that Brahma asked him to look at the mirror.
-"What do you see there?
-"I see myself," said the demon.
-"That's it," said Brahma.
-"You said so."
+'What do you see there?'
+'I see myself,' said the demon.
+'That's it,' said Brahma.
+'You said so.'

 Do you understand the trouble of using language?
-The Guru is supposed to impart self-knowledge, so He asks the disciple to look into the mirror.
-"What do you see?', He says.
-"I see myself," says the disciple.
-"That's it," says the Guru.
-But then what is the disciple's understanding of that's it?
+The Guru is supposed to impart self-knowledge.
+So he asks the disciple to look into the mirror.
+'What do you see?', he says.
+'I see myself,' says the disciple.
+'That's it,' says the Guru.
+But then, what is the disciple's understanding of 'that's it?'
 The demoniacal disciple's understanding was that the body is the self.

-So eat, drink and be merry, fight quarrel, and kill others, and you will be powerful, and rule the three worlds.
-What he forgot was the comprehensive definition, that the self is beyond hunger and thirst, pain and sorrow.
+So, eat, drink and be merry, fight, quarrel, and kill others, and you will be powerful and rule the three worlds.
+What he forgot was the comprehensive definition - that the self is beyond hunger and thirst, pain and sorrow.

-A little later the other fellow, the chief of the gods, comes along and asks the same question, and Brahma the teacher also gives him the same instruction.
-"Look into the mirror.
-What do you see?
-Indira replies, "I see myself."
-"That is the self," says Brahma.
-"Go.
+A little later, the other fellow, the chief of the gods, comes along and asks the same question, and Brahma the teacher also gives him the same instruction.
+'Look into the mirror.
+What do you see?'
+Indra replies, 'I see myself.'
+'That is the self,' says Brahma.
+'Go.'
 So, Indra goes away, but begins to reflect.
-"I can fight with all and become the emperor of the three worlds, but this old man also mentioned that the self is beyond hunger and thirst, pain and sorrow.
+'I can fight with all and become the emperor of the three worlds, but this old man mentioned that the self is beyond hunger and thirst, pain and sorrow.
 This body is not like that.
-It is subject to all these and more.
-So, he goes back to Brahma and asks: "Please can I have some instruction."
-Brahma replies: "If you want to ask another question, go into the backyard and serve me for the next thirty-two years, then you will be allowed to ask a question."
+It is subject to all these and more.'
+So he goes back to Brahma and asks: 'Please can I have some instruction.'
+Brahma replies: 'If you want to ask another question, go into the backyard and serve me for the next 30 years, then you will be allowed to ask a question.'
 Did Brahma the creator need a domestic servant?
 No.